Homotopies in Grothendieck fibrations: Examples of -fibrations

 In Part~\ref{sec:modelcats}, we give some examples of $\wedgeq$-fibrations, to which the results of Part~\ref{sec:proof} can be applied.
 The main examples of fibrations are the ``codomain fibrations'' $\fibr{F(\C)}{C^\to}{C}$ (see Definition~\ref{defn:cod-prefib}), and variations thereof. $\fib{F(\C)}$ is a $\wedgeq$-fibration precisely when $\C$ has finite limits, so this gives a large class of examples.
 However, in this case the resulting 2-categorical structures is trivial (see \S\ref{subsubsec:cod-fib-triv}).

 The main examples of interest to us (of which the above example is, in fact, a special case) come from a \emph{Quillen model category} $\C$ (see Definition~\ref{defn:model-cat}).
-From $\C$, we form a variation of $\fib{F}(\C)$, namely by constructing a fibration $\fib{HoF(\C)}$ over $\C$ whose fiber over $A$ is the \emph{homotopy category} (see Definition~\ref{defn:hoc-def}) of $\C/A$ (i.e., of $\fib{F}(\C)^A$).
-The resulting 2-categorical structure is, in general.
+From $\C$, we form a variation of $\fib{F}(\C)$, namely by constructing a fibration $\fib{HoF(\C)}$ over $\C$ whose fiber over $A$ is the \emph{homotopy category} (see Proposition~\ref{prop:hoc-props}) of $\C/A$ (i.e., of $\fib{F}(\C)^A$).

 In \cite{warrenthesis}, it is already observed that the category of fibrations in a model category gives rise to a Grothendieck fibration (our $\fib{F_\fb(\C)}$ -- see Definition~\ref{defn:mfib-subfibs}) and that -- under certain conditions -- the path objects (see Definition~\ref{defn:modc-htpy}) satisfy a ``weak'' analogue of the defining property of equality objects, which is relevant to dependent type theory -- roughly, they satisfy the ``existence'' but not the ``uniqueness'' part of the universal property.
 The reason for this ``weakness'' is (again roughly speaking) that the universal property is really a ``homotopical one'' -- it involves a \emph{homotopy-equivalence} rather than a \emph{bijection} on $\Hom$-sets.
-Hence, one might hope to achieve the stronger universal property by quotient by the homotopy relation -- which is precisely what we do.
+Hence, one might hope to achieve the stronger universal property by passing to the quotient by the homotopy relation -- which is precisely what we do.

-Of course, the name ``homotopies'' for the 2-cells defined in Part~\ref{sec:proof} is motivated by these examples -- indeed, two morphisms in $\C_\fb$ are homotopic with respect to the associated fibration if and only if they are right-homotopic in the sense of the model structure on $\C$.
-In Part~\ref{sec:classical-2cat}, we will spell this out in detail, and in particular in the case of topological spaces.
+Of course, the name ``homotopies'' for the 2-cells defined in Part~\ref{sec:proof} is motivated by these examples -- indeed, two morphisms in $\C_\cfb$ are homotopic with respect to the associated fibration if and only if they are homotopic in the sense of the model structure on $\C$.
+In Part~\ref{sec:classical-2cat}, we will spell this out in detail.

-As with the homotopy category of a model category, the fibration $\fib{HoF(\C)}$ -- or rather, its total category $\Ho(\C^\to)$ -- can be described in two ways.
-On the one hand, it is a certain \emph{localization} of $\C^\to$, and on the other hand, it can be described directly as a quotient of a certain subcategory $(\C^\to)_\cfb$ consisting of the ``cofibrant-fibrant'' objects.
-Alternatively -- by thinking in terms of pseudo-functors rather than fibrations -- one could try directly to apply the construction ``take the homotopy category of each fiber'' (see \S\ref{subsubsec:pseudo-functor-approach}).